Emilia0608/FinTab-LLaVA/README.md

 # FinTab-LLaVA
 - Last updated 2024.10.15
 - The code has been updated!
-The tutorial will be updated soon
+The tutorial will be updated soon.

 <!-- #region -->
 ## Model
 - The FinTab-LLaVA model is built on the multimodal architectures of [LLaVA 1.5](https://github.com/haotian-liu/LLaVA) and [Table-LLaVA](https://github.com/SpursGoZmy/Table-LLaVA).
 - We fine-tuned Table-LLaVA using the Finance Table Multimodal Dataset (FinTMD).
-- Additionally, we fine-tuned the model using knowledge domain training on math tasks and financial text data.
+- Additionally, we fine-tuned the model using domain knowledge training on math tasks and financial text data.

 | **Finetuning Version**         | **Checkpoint**         |